MarisaNicoleSloan/career-portfolio/healthcare-network/healthcare-network.md

 Led the optimization of **10,000+ pages** for a digital healthcare marketplace with ongoing improvements to an additional **40,000 pages** to ensure consistency and prevent regressions, supporting a seamless user experience across the entire network.

 - **Role:** Development Lead, Technical Architect, Project Manager
-- **Collaborators:** Engineering Manager, Product Manager, Chief Product Officer (for buy-in and approval), Content Authors updating the CMS
+- **Collaborators:** Engineering Manager, Product Manager, Chief Product Officer, Clinical Research Specialists

 ---